8 charming market towns to explore in the Cotswolds

 Calling all foodies – there’s an array of delightful eateries in Cirencester to get your fill.
-Tuck into sumptuous vegetarian, vegan and gluten-free fare at Asparagasm, a delicious curry at Indian Rasoi or indulge in tasty homemade pub classics done really well at The Falcon.
+Tuck into Spanish-influenced dishes at Tierra and Mar, a delicious curry at Indian Rasoi or indulge in tasty homemade pub classics done really well at The Falcon.

 Market days: Visitors are spoilt for choice when it comes to markets in Cirencester.
 The market town status was even mentioned in the Domesday Book of 1086!
 Pay a visit to Corn Hall’s regular craft and antique fairs, the Charter Market hosted in the Market Square every Monday and Friday and a farmers’ market held on the second and fourth Saturday of every month.

 Dating back to AD969, Oxfordshire Cotswolds’ largest town of Witney retains much of its characterful history.
 World famous for its production of Witney blankets, the town’s architecture still reflects the historic, and once extremely prosperous, woollen trade.
 You can’t miss the 17th century Buttercross, stood at the junction of the High Street and Corn Street as well as the 17th century Town Hall and market square which widens into the church green dominated by the tower and spuire of the 13th century church.